mabragor/cl-larval/README.md

 any assembler manual for AVR microcontrollers, or the sources of this package.
 Note, that for readability most of the short commands, such as BRHS have corresponding long-named versions, such as BRANCH-IF-HALF-CARRY.

+NOTE: to make code portable across many CL implementations, CL-PACKAGE-LOCKS package was used.
+However, so far it only really supports SBCL, but the situation will change in the near future.